-Figure 2-11.
+Figure 2-12.
 Image Attributes dialog box

 The Image Attributes dialog box displays the following information: width, height, name, resolution, color system, format, image memory size and memory available.
-If the image is a highlight color image, the highlight color being used also displays.

-You can select a different resolution only when using the image in other applications, for example when using Elixir Desktop converters to convert the file to other formats.
-Note that the image resolution of the converted file must be supported by the target printer.
-The resolution also affects the size of the image when importing it into ElixiForm: the higher the resolution, the smaller the image on the form.
+You can select a different resolution only when using the image in other applications, for example when using Elixir Desktop converters to convert the file to other formats (note that the image resolution of the converted file must be supported by the target printer).
+The resolution also affects the size of the image when importing it into ElixirForm (the higher the resolution, the smaller the image on the form).

-The [Color System] option allows you to convert a loaded image to [Black & White], [Highlight Color], or [Full Color], depending on the image you have loaded and the color system your printer supports.
+The [Color System] option allows you to convert a loaded image to [Black & White] or [Full Color], depending on the image you have loaded and the color system your printer supports.